Franklyn883/Franklyn883/README.md

 # Hi, I'm Frank 👋
 I am a fullstack django developer.
 A student [@coursera](https://www.coursera.org/professional-certificates/meta-back-end-developer), sharing my learning journey.
 * 💻  currently learning working on a [restaurant app](https://github.com/Franklyn883/Littlelemon) using django framework.
-* 🗒 I am currently learning Django rest framework for api development
+* 🗒 I am currently learning Django rest framework for API development
-* 🤝 I want colaborate with others on Github and contribute to opensource.
+* 🤝 I want collaborate with others on GitHub and contribute to open source.
-* ⛹️‍♂️ I Love listening to music, jogging to keep fit.
+* ⛹️‍♂️ I Love listening to music and jogging to keep fit.
-* 💌 You reach me on [twitter](https://twitter.com/FranklynOse883) and  [linkedIn](https://www.linkedin.com/in/franklynose883)
+* 💌 You can reach me on [twitter](https://twitter.com/FranklynOse883) and  [linkedIn](https://www.linkedin.com/in/franklynose883)